 Nearly every season with Eslinger on staff, MIT ranked nationally in the top 10 in field goal percentage defense, scoring defense, rebounding margin or free throw percentage.
 Doc served as a coach for the 2006 team when it traveled to Taiwan and won the Kainan Invitational International Tournament Championship.
 He was instrumental in developing MIT's two most decorated basketball players -- Jimmy Bartolotta and Mike D'Auria -- who were named D3hoops.com All-Americans, ESPN the Magazine Academic All-Americans, and NEWMAC Players of the Year.
 In Bartolotta, Eslinger recruited and coached the eventual lone Jostens Trophy winner from the Institute who was later named D3 Player of the Year.
 Doc also helped develop the Institute's only two NEWMAC Rookies of the Year, plus 14 NEWMAC all-academic team members.

-Doc has recruited and coached three players who went on to play professional basketball.
-In addition, he has mentored a number of assistants who are now head high school and college coaches.
+In all, Doc has recruited and coached five players who went on to play professional basketball.
+In addition, he has mentored a large number of assistants who are now head high school and college coaches.

 Eslinger made the trek to Cambridge after previously serving as Head Coach at Boston University Academy and as an assistant coach at his alma mater, Bethlehem Central High School in Delmar, NY.
 He stays actively involved in camps and clinics at all levels, making significant contributions to Bentley, Harvard, Boston University, Boston College, Rising Star, Crossover Sports in Shanghai, China, and the Matt Lottich Life Skills Basketball Camp in the Bay Area.

-In addition to his coaching positions, Doc has worked as a sport and performance consultant, has contributed writing to ESPN, ClipperBlog, NBA.com, Basketball Coach Weekly, and HoopSpeak, and produced his own blog, Doc's Head Games.
+In addition to his coaching positions, Doc has worked as a mental performance consultant with individuals and teams of all levels, has contributed writing to ESPN, ClipperBlog, NBA.com, MSN.com, Basketball Coach Weekly, and HoopSpeak, and produced his own blog, Doc's Head Games.
 He is also a member of the ESPN Forecast Panel.
-He is a founding faculty member of the Community Charter School of Cambridge (MA) where he served as Director of Athletics from 2005-08, and has been on the advisory boards for the Youth Basketball Coaching Association (YBCA) and MOCAP Analytics (current).
+He is a founding faculty member of the Community Charter School of Cambridge (MA) where he served as Director of Athletics from 2005-08, and has served as an advisor for MOCAP Analytics, HoopsIQ, and the Youth Basketball Coaching Association (YBCA).
 In 2011, Eslinger initiated Doc's Basketball Academy, a summer basketball camp for youth and elite high school players.
 In 2013, he organized the SoCal Senior Showcase, an annual all-star game for Division II and III players.

-Eslinger is a 1997 graduate of Clark University in Worcester, Mass., where he was a starting guard and majored in psychology.
+Eslinger grew up in Broken Arrow, Oklahoma before moving to the Albany, New York area for high school.
+He is a 1997 graduate of Clark University in Worcester, Mass., where he was a starting guard and majored in psychology.
 He earned his doctorate in counseling psychology and sport psychology from Boston University in 2002 upon completion of his dissertation entitled "Mental Imagery Ability in High and Low Performance Collegiate Basketball Players".

 Follow Eslinger on Twitter: @docsheadgames.